Israeli strike on Gaza shelter kills 17 as Blinken says cease-fire talks will resume

 Another 42 people were wounded in the strike in the built-up Nuseirat refugee camp, according to the Awda Hospital, which received the casualties.
 Among the dead were 13 children under the age of 18 and three women, according to the hospital's records.

-Blinken, speaking to reporters in Qatar, which has served as a key mediator between Israel and Hamas, said negotiators would reconvene “in the coming days.”
+Blinken, speaking to reporters in Qatar, which has served as a key mediator between Israel and Hamas, said negotiators would soon return to Doha to renew the long-stalled talks even as it remained uncertain whether Hamas was willing to reengage.

-“What we really have to determine is whether Hamas is prepared to engage," he said on his 11th visit to the region since the start of the war,
+“What we really have to determine is whether Hamas is prepared to engage,” Blinken said on his 11th visit to the region since the start of the war.

+The Israeli prime minister’s office also said the head of the Mossad, the country's spy agency, would head to Qatar on Sunday for the new round of in-person talks with the CIA director Bill Burns and Qatari officials.

-The United States hopes to renew the negotiations after Israeli forces killed top Hamas leader Yahya Sinwar in Gaza last week, but neither side has shown any sign of moderating its demands from months of negotiations that sputtered to a halt over the summer.
+The United States has hoped to revive the negotiations since Israeli forces killed top Hamas leader Yahya Sinwar in Gaza last week, but neither side has shown signs of moderating its demands from months of negotiations that sputtered to a halt over the summer.

 Blinken also announced an additional $135 million in U.S. aid to the Palestinians, while again urging Israel to allow more assistance to enter the territory.